Istanbul 2023 | European Athletics Indoor Championships

 41

-Years the previous record stood The Kratochvílová record from Vienna 1982 was the oldest active world record in women’s indoor athletics before Istanbul 2023.
+Years the previous record stood.
+The Kratochvílová record from Vienna 1982 was the oldest active world record in women’s indoor athletics.

 0.33s

-Margin of improvement In 400m terms, 0.33 seconds equals roughly 2.7 metres — an enormous gap at world-record level, where improvements typically come in hundredths.
+Margin of improvement.
+In 400m terms, 0.33 seconds equals roughly 2.7 metres — an enormous gap at world-record level.

 49.26

-The new benchmark Sports scientists at the Dutch Athletics Federation estimated Bol’s theoretical physiological limit at 48.8s — suggesting further improvement remains possible.
+The new benchmark.
+Sports scientists estimated Bol’s theoretical physiological limit at 48.8s — further improvement remains possible.

 03